The 8 Best Golf Balls for High Handicappers [2023 Edition]

 The TaylorMade Soft Response is crafted for slower speeds, seeking enhanced compression and extended flight.
 My experience with the Soft Response is mainly positive as it prompted the accelerated ball zip desired and restricted long-game spin.

-I found the low 30 compression core a breeze to compress, which sprung the golf ball off the face for towering ball flight.
+I found the low 30 compression core a breeze to compress, which sprung the ball off the face for towering ball flight.
 As a moderate swing speed, I appreciated the effortless towering launch, but this may prompt some golfers to sky shots.

-5. Callaway ERC Triple Track Golf Balls
+5. Callaway ERC Triple Track

 Callaway ERC Triple Track Golf Balls